shlinkio/shlink/README.md

 * PHP 8.0
 * The next PHP extensions: json, curl, pdo, intl, gd and gmp.
-    * apcu extension is recommended if you don't plan to use swoole.
+    * apcu extension is recommended if you don't plan to use swoole or openswoole.
     * xml extension is required if you want to generate QR codes in svg format.
 * MySQL, MariaDB, PostgreSQL, Microsoft SQL Server or SQLite.
 * The web server of your choice with PHP integration (Apache or Nginx recommended).